 Growing both personally and professionally is vital for us.
 One thing that contributes heavily to our job selection is a competitive work environment.
 We want to learn and grow, instead of just sitting at our desks clocking in hours.
 Having healthy competition with colleagues boosts productivity.

 Regular team challenges encourage a competitive spirit and help to achieve our work goals.
+In the insurance industry, understanding what retention means for insurance companies is crucial.
 This kind of environment pushes us out of “slack mode” and gives us productive motivation.

 At the end of the day, we all have great qualities that positively contribute to a company’s growth and culture.
 Providing employees with an environment conducive to maximizing skills and discovering individual potential helps to retain employees and contributes to the overall success of the company.